Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Introduction

 It has been noted in the literature that graph states associated with complete graphs exhibit permutation symmetry.
 Motivated by this observation, it is shown in this work that, within the standard graph-state formalism, a state is fully symmetric under particle permutations if and only if the graph from which it is constructed is complete.
 This characterization naturally raises a complementary question: whether an analogous graph-based construction exists for antisymmetric states.
 As demonstrated below, the conventional graph-state formalism does not allow for the generation of fully antisymmetric states, revealing a fundamental limitation of the standard approach.

 To address this limitation, an extension of the graph-state formalism is introduced.
 The proposed framework relies on alternative two-qudit operators and directed graph structures, thereby enabling the systematic construction and analysis of antisymmetric multipartite states.
-Within this generalized setting, graph topology --- and, crucially, edge orientation --- plays a central role in determining the exchange symmetry of the resulting quantum states.
+Within this generalized setting, graph topology---and, crucially, edge orientation---plays a central role in determining the exchange symmetry of the resulting quantum states.

 This article is organized as follows.
-After reviewing the necessary theoretical background on graph states and exchange symmetries, the equivalence between graph completeness and permutation symmetry is established, and the intrinsic obstruction to antisymmetry in the standard formalism is analyzed.
-A generalized graph-based construction capable of generating antisymmetric states, when the number of qudits is odd, is then introduced and illustrated with explicit examples.
-Finally, the implications of these results are discussed, and possible directions for future research are outlined.
+After reviewing the necessary theoretical background on graph states and exchange symmetries, the equivalence between graph completeness and permutation symmetry is established, and the intrinsic obstruction to antisymmetry in the standard formalism is analyzed. {A generalized graph-based construction capable of generating antisymmetric states is then introduced and illustrated with explicit examples.
+Finally, the implications of these results are discussed, and possible directions for future research are outlined.}